4 Supplements Every Woman Should Know About

 If you're only going to take one supplement, make it vitamin D. Our bodies use sunlight to manufacture vitamin D. Unfortunately, most of us do not have enough sun exposure, and when we do, we are usually wearing sunscreen.
 Vitamin D supports the immune system and helps us build and maintain strong bones.
 When our vitamin D level is low we are more susceptible to depression, fatigue, weight gain, and chronic pain.
 Dr. Evans recommends Vitamin D3 1,000-2,000 IU (international units) per day.
 Vitamin D has almost no side effects and is hard to overdose on, so Dr. Evans usually recommends 2,000 IU in most adults.

 The recommendations for calcium are in flux right now.
-While many women believe they need a calcium supplement, Dr. Evans usually advises her patients to try getting calcium from their diet instead of taking a supplement.
+While many people believe they need a calcium supplement, Dr. Evans usually advises her patients to try getting calcium from their diet instead of taking a supplement.
 She only recommends supplements for patients at increased risk for osteoporosis.

 The information on these pages is provided for general information only and should not be used for diagnosis or treatment, or as a substitute for consultation with a physician or health care professional.
 If you have specific questions or concerns about your health, you should consult your health care professional.